 6. Sunset Crater, Wupatki, And Walnut Canyon

 The Flagstaff Area National Monuments in Arizona are all dark sky places, worth exploring not only during the day but walking outside to watch the dark skies at night, too.
-The only one that has a campground is Sunset Crater Volcano National Monument, worth an overnight stay.

 Or drive over to Walnut Canyon National Monument on the other side of Flagstaff, Enjoy a hike into the canyon through ancient cliff dwellings or a leisurely stroll on the rim with views of the canyon while exploring the park.